 Peter’s Gardening tips for November

-Nature is drooping into decay and shutting down.
+Nature is dropping into decay and shutting down.
 Leaves changing colour and falling to the ground.
 Birds and animals eating as much as they can to put on weight, building up fat reserves to see them through the winter.
 Squirrels burying hoards of nuts.
 Bats and Hedgehogs looking for somewhere to hunker down to hibernate as well as butterflies, moths and ladybirds.
 This is the transition month in the garden and countryside before winter.
-Annual plants wither and die,others simply “die down”.
+Annual plants wither and die, others simply “die down”.

 Jobs to do: